ASK A COACH

 ASK A QUESTION

-GOT QUESTIONS ABOUT RUNNING?
-ASK ONE OF OUR EXPERT COACHES FOR ADVICE.
+DO YOU HAVE A QUESTION ABOUT RUNNING?
+ASK ONE OF OUR COACHES FOR ADVICE.

 QUESTIONS & ANSWERS

 Raina from OH: Last year I was able to run 6.2 miles without stopping, (average 10 minute mile).
 Then I got an ankle injury and haven't run for months.
 How do I build myself back up?
 How many miles should I start with and at what speed should I increase my mileage?

 As you gain fitness you will notice yourself pick up the pace naturally and you can add in more days of running.
 After you get your volume close to previous levels, you can start to add some interval workouts into your routine.
 If you enjoy non-running activities such as biking or swimming, you can do those on non-running days to help build your cardiovascular fitness as well.
 It's important to be patient and not rush back to where you were.
 It will come with time.
 Indeed, rushing it may lead to re-injury.